 The situation is complicated further by the awarding of landing licenses every 2 years.
-Licenses have been awarded for 2017 and 2018 but bookings for the 2019/2020 season will be subject to the licensing decision process which, theoretically, could result in an operator losing their license to land and being replaced by another boat owner who qualifies.
+Licenses have yet to be awarded for the 2019/2020 season and are subject to the licensing decision process which, theoretically, could result in an operator losing their license to land and being replaced by another boat owner who qualifies.

 The Different Departure Points